mauricioantelis/MyToolbox2/README.md

 3) Please, let me know if there are functions, code, or methods that are not properly acknowledge, and I will amend it.

+## EEG data structure

-## Example of the EEG data structure which is the one used in the Fieldtrip toolbox (https://www.fieldtriptoolbox.org/)
+- We used the EEG data structure of the Fieldtrip toolbox (https://www.fieldtriptoolbox.org/)

+- Example

 EEG.fsample    = 256;